Maths Mutt HOME

 Rounding

-Rounding is the act of approximating numbers by ignoring everything after a given place value.
-This can sometimes make it easier to do mental calculations.
+Rounding is the act of approximating numbers by ignoring everything after a given place value .
+This can make mental calculations much easier.

 Rounding Whole Numbers